leohammer123/CTF/hackazon_ctf/Unidentifi3d Flying Object/Readme.md

 ;SETTING_3 pe = verydraft\\n\\n[values]\\n\\n"]}
 ```

-### After some try we find out that geeetech A10M is a printer.
+### we know that geeetech A10M is a printer,and it's the flag.
+flag : geeetech A10M